kevinjalbert/kevinjalbert.com/src/content/blog/Getting Non-HomeKit Devices Working in HomeKit/Getting Non-HomeKit Devices Working in HomeKit.md

   Homebridge.
 This makes it easy to use Siri (via an Apple Watch) to control my smart devices.
 tags:
-  - iOS
+  - ios
-  - HomeKit
+  - homekit
-  - Homebridge
+  - homebridge
 pubDate: 2022-11-30T00:00:00.000Z
 heroImage: assets/homebridge.png
 heroImageAlt: '''My Homebridge UI with the current installed plugins for my smart devices'''